SaimonPranta/SaimonPranta/README.md

 ##### Hi, I am Symyl Kabir (Full-Stack Developer)

 <!-- Description Section -->
-I’m a Full-Stack Web Developer passionate about crafting high-quality, error-free websites with 100% client satisfaction.
-I specialize in both frontend and backend development using cutting-edge technologies.
-My goal is to deliver strategic, goal-oriented solutions that solve real-world problems.
+Experienced Full-Stack Web Developer with a passion for building scalable and efficient applications.
+Proven expertise in both frontend and backend development using modern technologies.
+Looking for a long-term, challenging role where I can apply my skills in a high-tech environment and continue to grow professionally.

-Over the past few years, I’ve led projects across various domains, including e-commerce, financial platforms, and news portals, consistently maintaining high standards of performance and communication.
-I excel in optimizing server configurations, deployment pipelines, and ensuring scalability in production environments.
-My expertise includes JavaScript, React.js, Next.js, Express.js, and MongoDB, though I am equally proficient in PHP and other technologies.

 <p align="left"></p>